China's factory activity extends declines as demand weakens

 The world's second-largest economy grew faster than expected in the first quarter largely due to robust services consumption, but policymakers have been unable to sustain the same momentum in the second quarter.

-Services sector activity for June also recorded its weakest reading since China abandoned its strict COVID curbs late last year, data from the National Bureau of Statistics showed.
+Services sector activity for June also recorded its weakest reading since China abandoned its strict COVID-19 curbs late last year, data from the National Bureau of Statistics showed.

 "Economic momentum is still quite weak in China," said Zhiwei Zhang, president and chief economist at Pinpoint Asset Management in a note.
 "It is not clear if the weak economic data would push the government to launch aggressive stimulus measures soon," he added.